Benjamin Mata: Club career

-International
+International career

-Mata represented his native New Zealand at the youth level.
-He made his debut for the nation at the 2015 OFC U-17 Championship.
+Born in New Zealand, Mata represented the country at the youth level.
+He made his debut for them at the 2015 OFC U-17 Championship.
 After qualifying as champions of the 2017 OFC U-17 Championship, he was then part of the squad that advanced to the round of 16 in the 2017 FIFA U-17 World Cup.
 He captained the side in the team's round of 16 loss to Brazil.

 In March 2022 it was confirmed that Mata had committed to representing the Cook Islands internationally and had been included in the nation’s squad for 2022 FIFA World Cup qualification.
 He went on to make his senior international debut on 17 March 2022 in the opening match against the Solomon Islands.
 He served as captain of the squad in his first-ever appearance.

 International career statistics

-Personal
+Personal life

 Mata was born in Auckland, New Zealand.
-He is the brother of fellow footballer Max Mata.
+His younger brother, Max, is also a footballer.